Richa039/Machine-Learning-Based-Cyber-Defenses/README.md

 # Defender Challenge
 Project implements a static malware detection system for Windows PE files using machine learning and PE metadata from the EMBER dataset.
-It extracts structural, categorical, and textual features from JSON-based PE representations and classifies binaries as malware or benign
+It extracts structural, categorical, and textual features from JSON-based PE representations and classifies binaries as malware or benign.

 ## Prerequisites